sunshineluyao/icp-nns-db/README.md

 ### Exploring the Data

 To dive deep into the dataset and explore its potential, visit the provided Kaggle link.
 Kaggle offers an interactive environment, called Kaggle Kernels, which allows for in-browser data analysis.
 This feature is especially handy for those who want to explore the data without downloading it or setting up a local environment.
+We also provide a demo notebook that can be used as a starting point for your analysis using kaggle kernels [Notebook URL](https://www.kaggle.com/code/sunshineluyaozhang/ic-nns-db-demo).